-The Company retains a 2% net smelter return royalty on the Auro and Auro South properties and New Gold Inc. has committed to spend Cdn. \$1,500,000 on exploration expenditures on the Claims over the next 3 years spanning the Calendar years 2012 through 2014.
-To date New Gold has spent over \$1.19 million on the Auro property leaving roughly \$310,000 to be spent on the property during 2014.
+The Company retains a 2% net smelter return royalty on the Auro and Auro South properties and New Gold Inc. has spent Cdn. \$1,500,000 on exploration expenditures on the Claims over the past 3 years spanning the Calendar years 2012 through 2014.